ternaustralia/TERN-Data-Skills/EcosystemSurveillance_PlotData/README.md

 Contents include the following materials:

+* *"'AusplotsR' Package and AusPlots Data Basics"*: A tutorial exploring the use of the R package ‘ausplotsR’ to extract and prepare AusPlots data for visualisation and analysis.
+It shows how to download and install the 'ausplotsR' package, as well as how to use all its functions.
+Detailed explanations and examples are provided for the use of the arguments of all 'ausplotsR' functions.
+In addition, the tutorial covers how to manipulate (i.e. subset/filter and merge) and save the extracted AusPlots data.

-* *'Understanding and using the ‘ausplotsR’ package and AusPlots data'*: A tutorial exploring the use of the R package ‘ausplotsR’ & the ‘ausplots’ data that can be downloaded with this package.
-It covers all *ausplotsR* functions, with examples of AusCover data manipulation, visualisation, and analysis.
+* *"Understanding and using the ‘ausplotsR’ package andAusPlots data"*: A tutorial exploring the use of the R package ‘ausplotsR’ & the ‘ausplots’ data that can be downloaded with this package.
+It covers the *ausplotsR* functions in less detail than the previous tutorials (i.e. not all argument opttions are covered).
+However, this tutorial provides multiple examples of AusCover data manipulation, visualisation, and analysis.

-* *'ausplotsR'*: A collection of scripts by Dr. Sam Munroe (TERN Ecosystem Surveillance and AusPlots program) with additional demonstrating examples of the use and application of the *ausplotsR* package and AusPlots data.
+* *"'ausplotsR' Examples"*: A collection of scripts by Dr. Sam Munroe (TERN Ecosystem Surveillance and AusPlots program) with additional demonstrating examples of the use and application of the *ausplotsR* package and AusPlots data.

 &nbsp;